SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 "Will the soldiers find us here?"
 I asked.

 My father's jaw tightened.
 "I don't know.
 Maybe.
-But if they do, they'll have to come up that same cliff we just climbed.
+But if they do, they'll have to come down that same cliff we just climbed.
 They'll have to cross that lava bed.
 They'll have to climb to the cave entrance while we're above them."
 He paused.
 "If they come, we have the advantage."

 If.
 The word was supposed to be reassuring.
 But I heard what lay beneath it.